koh-sh/wezterm-theme-rotator/README.md

 - Cycle through all built-in WezTerm themes sequentially
 - Apply random themes
+- Switch back to your default theme with a single keystroke
 - Display theme information in the status bar (theme name and index)
 - Customizable key bindings